1. Eat Those Leftovers!

 Each month, the Creation Justice Ministries team will update www.creationjustice.org/action with a new set of timely events, advocacy opportunities, and education resources.
 Set a reminder to check this website monthly, and take the actions that are possible for you and your community.

 3. Green Your Laundry Routine

-4. Plan to Participate in Faith-Rooted Ecumenical Advocacy efforts, including Ecumenical Advocacy Days 2020
+4. Plan to Participate in Faith-Rooted Ecumenical Advocacy efforts, including virtual Ecumenical Advocacy Days 2020

 6. Plan a Lenten Devotional that Will Benefit God's Creation

 The Creation Justice online community is doing a "Tread Lightly for Lent" devotional this year, adapted from the Presbyterian Hunger Program's Environmental Ministries 2018 resource.
 You may also consider trying a carbon fast.
 If you live in a place with an active state chapter of Interfaith Power and Light, it can be fun to find a local community doing a carbon fast together.